What Exhibitions are on at the Gallery?

 Sue Lydia Taylor

-Local artist Sue Lydia Taylor is an established painter in oils for over 20 years.
+Local artist Sue Lydia Taylor's stunning exhibition will continue in the Large Gallery.
+Sue is an established painter in oils for over 20 years.
 This exhibition visually describes the diversity of ordinary men and women engaged in work situations and depicts some of the places the artist has visited.

 Kettering Buccleuch Academy